courtneyhook/professional-README/Develop/README.md

 ## Contribute

-g
+ jdksf ak  sdf aks dfk asd

 ## Questions

-If you have any questions about the repo, open an issue or contact me directly at g.
-You can find more of my work at f.
+If you have any questions about the repo, open an issue or contact me directly at <courtneyhook1979@gmail.com>.
+You can find more of my work at [courtneyhook](https://github.com/courtneyhook).